Faltings height and N\'eron-Tate height of a theta divisor: Introduction

 Here $\mu_L$ denotes the Lebesgue measure on $X_\rr^*$, normalized to give $\Vor(0)$ unit volume.

-As above let $(A,\lambda)$ be a principally polarized abelian variety over the field of algebraic numbers $\qbar$.
-Assume that $A$ has semistable reduction over the number field $k \subset \qbar$.
-Let $v \in M(k)_0$ be a finite place of $k$.
-By Raynaud's classical theory of {\em non-archimedean uniformization}, see for example \cites{br, bl, frss} or Sections~\ref{sec:raynaud}--\ref{sec:unif}, we have a canonical principally polarized tropical abelian variety $(\varSigma_v,\varPhi_v)$ associated to $(A,\lambda)$ at $v$.
-We define $I(A_v,\lambda_v)$ to be the second moment of $(\varSigma_v,\varPhi_v)$.
+Let $v \in M(k)_0$ be a non-archimedean place of $k$.
+By Raynaud's classical theory of {\em non-archimedean uniformization}, see for example \cites{br, bl, frss} or Sections~\ref{sec:raynaud}--\ref{sec:unif}, the canonical skeleton $\varSigma_v$ of the Berkovich analytic space $A_v^\an$ is naturally equipped with a structure of a principally polarized tropical abelian variety. \begin{thm} Let $v \in M(k)_0$.
+The following statements hold. \begin{itemize} \item[(a)] The local non-archimedean term $I(A_v,\lambda_v)$ is equal to half the tropical moment of the canonical skeleton $\varSigma_v$. \item[(b)] The term $I(A_v,\lambda_v)$ vanishes if and only if $A$ has good reduction at~$v$. \item[(c)] $I(A_v,\lambda_v)$ is a rational number. \end{itemize} \end{thm} Parts (b) and (c) of the theorem follow easily from part (a).
+Indeed, it is clear that the tropical moment of $\varSigma_v$ vanishes if and only if $\varSigma_v$ is a point.
+The latter holds if and only if $A$ has good reduction at~$v$.

-Our main result is as follows. \begin{thm} (=Theorem \ref{main}) Let $(A,\lambda)$ be a principally polarized abelian variety over $\qbar$.
-Assume that $A$ has semistable reduction over the number field $k$, and set $g=\dim(A)$.
-Let $\varTheta$ be a symmetric effective ample divisor on $A$ that defines the polarization $\lambda$, and put $L=\oo_A(\varTheta)$.
-Then the equality

-holds in $\rr$. \end{thm} As we will see in Section~\ref{sec:raynaud}, for each $(\varSigma_v,\varPhi_v)$ the underlying bilinear form can be written in terms of the discrete valuation at $v$ and is, in particular, $\zz$-valued.
-We conclude that for each $v \in M(k)_0$ the associated Voronoi polytope $\Vor(0)$ is a rational polyhedron.
-This implies that the second moment $I(A_v,\lambda_v)$ is an element of $\qq_{\geq 0}$.
-Moreover, the invariant $I(A_v,\lambda_v)$ vanishes if and only if $\varSigma_v$ is zero-dimensional, if and only if $A$ has good reduction at $v$.
-All this agrees with Autissier's original proposal in \cite{aut}.
+Next, the underlying bilinear form of the principally polarized tropical abelian variety $\varSigma_v$ is defined in terms of the discrete valuation corresponding to $v$ and is, in particular, $\zz$-valued.
+This implies that the Voronoi polytope associated to $\varSigma_v$ is a rational polyhedron and this gives that the tropical moment of $\varSigma_v$ is a rational number.